asjadnaqvi/DiD/docs/code/06_bacon.md

 $$  \hat{\beta^{DD}} = \sum_j{s_{jU} \hat{\beta}_{jU}} + \sum_{e \neq U}{\sum_{l>e}{ ( s_{el} \hat{\beta}_{el} + s_{le} \hat{\beta}_{le}} ) } $$

-Next step, we need to understand all the new symbols.
-But before we define the symbols, we need to get the logic straight.
+Next step, we need to define all the new symbols.
+But before we do that, we need to get the logic straight.
 And for this, we start with the original visual:

 <img src="../../../assets/images/twfe5.png" height="300">